elixir-circuits/circuits_uart/README.md

 the compilers, Visual Studio adds stack protection calls that I couldn't figure out how to work around.

-### How does Nerves.UART communicate with the serial port?
+### How does Circuits.UART communicate with the serial port?

-Nerves.UART uses a [Port](https://hexdocs.pm/elixir/Port.html) and C code.
+Circuits.UART uses a [Port](https://hexdocs.pm/elixir/Port.html) and C code.
 Elixir/Erlang ports have nothing to do with the serial ports of the operating system.
 They share the same name but are different concepts.